 Analyssa is a student in the Doctor of Medicine program at Dalhousie University.
 Her research is focused on the relationship between national child health research funding and pediatric health outcomes in Canada.

-Jennifer Parker is a Research Associate in the Chambers’ Lab in the Centre for Pediatric Pain Research at IWK Health.
-She is also an Adjunct Professor in the Department of Pediatrics at Dalhousie University.
-Her research interests include pain and child health, knowledge translation, and patient engagement in research.
+Jennifer is a PhD-level Research Associate in the Centre for Pediatric Pain Research at IWK Health as well as an Adjunct Professor in the Department of Pediatrics at Dalhousie University.
+Her research interests include pain and child health, knowledge mobilization, and patient partnership in research.

 Isabel draws from her lived experience to provide leadership and guidance to trainees, staff, and patient partners within our program of research to support meaningful patient engagement practices and partnerships that are aligned with patient-oriented research.